Need to talk? Call 1800 882 436.

 • a hard or painful lump in your breast

-• an area around stitches that is red, hot or oozing
+• if you had stitches, an area around stitches that is red, hot or oozing

 • pain, tenderness or a warm area in your legs

-Many women also experience the ‘baby blues’ in the first few days after giving birth, but if these feeling are not going away, it's important you see your doctor as soon as possible.
-Postnatal depression affects 1 in 7 women in Australia, and it is nothing to be ashamed of, but you need to seek help.
+Many women also get the 'baby blues' in the first few days after giving birth, but if these feeling are not going away, it's important you see your doctor as soon as possible.
+Postnatal depression affects 1 in 5 females in Australia — it is nothing to be ashamed of, but you need to seek help.

 Resources and support